 The general internist should be competent to evaluate and assess a wide range of common and acute medical issues that arise in hospitalized patients.
-So often in modern complex inpatient medicine the residents involvement in the care of patients is directed by multiple specialists and by large teams of physicians.
+In a large academic setting, patient care often is guided by multiple specialists and by large teams of physicians.
 Night float rotations offer the resident a higher degree of autonomy in clinical decision-making and patient care.
-Equally as important is the demonstration that the resident has the know-how and desire to use evidence-based solutions in applying them to patient care.
+Equally as important is the demonstration that the resident has the necessary medical knowledge and desire to use evidence-based solutions in patient care.